Alternative Dispute Resolution

 If an arbitrator has a conflict with the case he/she is assigned, then the Arbitration Administrator should be advised so that panels can be reassigned or an emergency arbitrator can be called.

-All motions are to be heard by the Pesiding Judge of Probate and Alternative Dispute Resolution (ADR) prior to the arbitration hearing date.
-Presently uncontested motions are heard at 1:30 p.m. on Mondays, in the County Board Room (10th Floor), Thursdays and Fridays at 9:00 a.m. and 1:30 p.m. in Courtroom 305.
+All motions are to be heard by the Presiding Judge of Probate and Alternative Dispute Resolution (ADR) prior to the arbitration hearing date.
+Presently uncontested motions are at Park City in Courtroom A on the first and third Wednesday at 1:30 p.m. or on Fridays at 9:00 a.m. or at Park City Courthouse in Courtroom B on Monday at 1:30 p.m.
 Contested motions are set by the court.
 [The location, time and presiding judge are subject to change.]

 THE ARBITRATION HEARING